How to Start Composting

 Option 3: Use a pick-up service.

-If it’s hard for you to get a drop-off site, consider a service like CompostableLA.
+If it’s hard for you to get a drop-off site, there may be a private pickup service available where you live.
 They’re not free, but they’ll pick up your compost weekly.

 Option 4: Compost in your yard.